Overview#

 When generating your project on a Silicon Labs kit, the project configuration

-tools will automatically add a component called Device Initialization.
-This
+tools will automatically add two components called Automatic Device Initialization

-functions will automatically be called when calling sl_system_init()
+functionalities.
+These functions will automatically be called by sl_main_init()

 .